ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 DBMS-side is better from a security point of view.

-From a security point-of-view it's best if the parameters of parameterized statements are be processed directly within the database management system (DBMS), aka "DBMS-side" parameter processing.
+From a security point-of-view it's best if the parameters of parameterized statements are processed directly within the database management system (DBMS), aka "DBMS-side" parameter processing.
 This approach is often called "server-side" since many DBMSs use